raspberrypilearning/pacman-terminal/en/step_4.md

 ### Listing directory content

-The `ls` command looks at the folder you are in and then lists the files and **directories** inside it.
+The `ls` command looks at the folder you are in and then lists the files and **directories** inside it (`ls` stands for 'list').
 When you're using the terminal, folders are called directories.

 + After the shell prompt, type `ls` and press <kbd>Enter</kbd>.
 Make sure you type the letter `l` as in "lime" and not the number `1`.
   ```